materialsproject/maggma/docs/getting_started/running_builders.md

 ## Profiling Memory Usage of Builders

 `mrun` can optionally profile the memory usage of a running builder by using the Memray Python memory profiling tool ([Memray](https://github.com/bloomberg/memray)).
-To get started, Memray should be installed in the same environment as `maggma` using `pip install memray`.
+To get started, Memray should be installed in the same environment as `maggma` using `pip install memray` (r `pip install maggma[memray]`).

 Setting the `--memray` (`-m`) option to `on`, or `True`, will signal `mrun` to profile the memory usage of any builders passed to `mrun` as the builders are running.
 The profiler also supports profiling of both single and forked processes.
 For example, spawning multiple processes in `mrun` with `-n` will signal the profiler to track any forked child processes spawned from the parent process.